Choice of Antidiabetic Agents in Patients With SIHD and Diabetes

 - Kosiborod M. Lower Rates of Hospitalization for Heart Failure and All-Cause Death in New Users of SGLT-2 Inhibitors: The CVD-REAL Study.
 Presented at 66th Annual ACC Scientific Session & Expo.
 March 17-19, 2017; Washington, DC.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, Lipid Metabolism, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Hypertension, Chronic Angina
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Hypertension, Chronic Angina

 Keywords: Thiazolidinediones, Dipeptidyl-Peptidase IV Inhibitors, Metformin, Diabetes Mellitus, Type 2, Hemoglobin A, Glycosylated, Dipeptidyl Peptidase 4, omega-Chloroacetophenone, Coronary Artery Disease, Insulin, Risk Factors, Blood Pressure, Peripheral Arterial Disease, Natriuresis, Weight Gain, Glucose, Pharmaceutical Preparations, Gastric Emptying, Weight Loss, Glucosides, Benzhydryl Compounds, Hypoglycemic Agents, Dipeptides, Peptides, Adamantane, Myocardial Infarction, Angina, Unstable, Glycosuria, Heart Failure, Hypoglycemia, Stroke, Hypertension, Dyslipidemias, Risk Reduction Behavior, Sodium-Glucose Transport Proteins, Lower Extremity, Angina, Stable